paddyw11/paiges-books/README.md

 - 5.3 - As an admin, I want to be able to delete books from the website if they are no longer available or in stock.

-- 5.4 - As an admin, I want to be able to add new authors to the website, including details such as name, nationailty and a short bio.
+- 5.4 - As an admin, I want to be able to add new authors to the website, including details such as name, nationality and a short bio.

 - 5.5 - As an admin, I want to be able to edit existing author listings to update information.